tbwcjw/mcps3rtm/README.md

 <p>Use <code>--server</code> to launch the integrated Flask server, and serve the GUI app on the local network.
 Default port is 5000, set with <code>--server [PORT]</code> or in <code>config.yml</code> with
 <code>server.port [PORT]</code></p>

+<h3>Desktop Flag</h3>
+<p>Use <code>--desktop</code> to launch the integrated Qt6 desktop app, which in turn launches the integrated Flask server, and serve the GUI app, and on the local network too.</p>
 <h2>Macros</h2>

 <h3>Creation</h3>